Burlington, New Jersey: Local government

 The City of Burlington is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council form of municipal government (Plan 4), implemented based on the recommendations of a Charter Study Commission as of January 1, 1992.
 The city is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the seven-member Common Council, all elected on a partisan basis in balloting held in odd-numbered years as part of the November general election.
 The Mayor serves a four-year term of office.
 The Common Council is comprised of seven members, each serving four-year terms of office: three at-large Councilmembers are elected to represent the entire city, while four are elected from single-member districts, known as wards.
 The three at-large and mayoral seats are up for election in one cycle, and the ward seats are elected together two years later.

-As of 2024, the Mayor of Burlington City is Democrat Barry W. Conaway, whose term of office ends December 31, 2023.
-Members of the Common Council are Council President Denise Hollingsworth (At-Large; D, 2023), Vice President George Chachis (Ward 1; D, 2025), David Babula (At-Large; D, 2023), Dawn Bergner-Thompson (Ward 3; D, 2025), Xavier Roque (Ward 4; D, 2025), J. Roosevelt Smith (Ward 2; D, 2025) and Suzanne E. Woodard (At-Large; D, 2023).
+As of 2024, the Mayor of Burlington City is Democrat Barry W. Conaway, whose term of office ends December 31, 2027.
+Members of the Common Council are David H. Ballard (at-large; D, 2027), Dawn Bergner-Thompson (Ward 3; D, 2025 - elected to an unexpired term), George Chachis (Ward 1; D, 2025), Geneva Rijs (Ward 2; D, 2025 - appointed to serve an unexpired term), Xavier Roque (Ward 4; D, 2025), Richard Spaulding (at-large; D, 2027) and Suzanne Johnson Woodard (at-large; D, 2027).

+In February 2024, the common council appointed Geneva Rijs to fill the Ward 2 seat expiring in December 2025 that had been held by J. Roosevelt Smith until he resigned from office the previous month; Rijs will serve on an interim basis until the November 2024 general election, when voters will choose a candidate to serve the balance of the term of office.

+In April 2022, Dawn Bergner-Thompson was appointed to the Ward 3 seat expiring in December 2025 that had been held by Helen Hatala until she died the previous month.
+Bergner-Thompson served on an interim basis until the November 2022 general election, when she was elected to serve the balance of the term of office.

 In January 2016, the City Council appointed George Chachis to fill the Ward 1 seat expiring in 2017 that had been held by Barry Conaway until he was appointed as mayor.